shamirafridi00/Portfolio-Projects/README.md

     - [Teleco Customer Churn](https://github.com/shamirafridi00/Portfolio-Projects/blob/main/Customer%20churn%20prediction/Telco%20Customer%20Churn.ipynb): ANN model is used for setting up this project.
 The dataset is taken from Kaggle.

  - ### Recommender System:
+ - [Moive Recomender Sytem](https://github.com/shamirafridi00/Portfolio-Projects/blob/main/movie-recomender-system.ipynb): Data of IMDB is taken from Kaggle.
+This dataset has 5000 movies dataset.
+Recommeder System recomends the top five movies on the basis of Director, Cast, genres and keywords.